Service + Area

 A clear scope summary, project location details, schedule targets, and current drawings or photos (when available) help Tri-Peak review Site Preparation requests in Anderson.
 Early notes on access limits, staging, and active-site constraints also improve local sequencing decisions.

-How does this Tier 6 service fit with related scopes in Anderson?
+How does this supporting service fit with related scopes in Anderson?

 Site Preparation is coordinated with related scopes when handoffs overlap in Anderson, but each scope is still defined clearly so sequencing decisions and responsibilities stay visible during local execution.